Loki-Astari/geeky-nextjs/content/posts/NisseOrigins.md

 # [Nisse](https://github.com/Loki-Astari/Nisse)

-[Nisse] (https://github.com/Loki-Astari/Nisse) is a C++ library that simplifies the creation of C++ web-based applications (https://github.com/Loki-Astari/Nisse/tree/master/src/Examples).
+[Nisse](https://github.com/Loki-Astari/Nisse) is a C++ library that simplifies the creation of [C++ web-based applications](https://github.com/Loki-Astari/Nisse/tree/master/src/Examples).
 It provides a framework for handling incoming requests and executing user-defined code asynchronously.
 To achieve this, Nisse creates managed socket connections that can be utilized by user code.
 It will automatically suspend the execution of user code and *RE-USE* the thread if the user code blocks during a read/write operation on a connection, thus offering easily accessible asynchronous functionality.

 The concept is to make it simple for beginner engineers to write regular, synchronous-looking C++ code that is easy to reason about and automatically provides the asynchronous processing that is inherently needed for web-based applications to function efficiently.